The Jungle (The Killing): Plot

 A teenage girl (Keira Jang) gets into the passenger seat of an unseen driver's car.
 Later, Detectives Stephen Holder and Carl Reddick arrive at an abandoned factory.
 The girl's dead body is found inside.
-Holder mentions that her head was cut clean off.
+Holder mentions that her head was almost cut clean off.
 Elsewhere, homeless teen Bullet (Bex Taylor-Klaus) finds her friend Kallie (Cate Sproule) on a bridge, seemingly preparing to jump, and convinces her to accompany Bullet to find a place to sleep.
 They end up at Beacon Home, a shelter for homeless youth.
 There, Kallie and Bullet joke about Bullet's crush on Lyric (Julia Sarah Stone), another homeless girl, only Lyric is dating Twitch (Max Fowler).
 Kallie tries to talk Bullet into telling Lyric that she has a crush on her.
 Bullet shows Kallie the beautiful large blue ring, that is obviously stolen, that she has plans to give to Lyric.

 At the morgue, the coroner (Fred Keating) estimates the dead girl's age to be 16 or 17.
 He announces the cause of death multiple sharp force injuries across the neck region.
 He also notes vaginal bruising, a broken finger, and a spinal cord nicked by a serrated edge.
 Holder asks if he left a 'Calling Card', to which the coroner states that the killer must have used a condom.
 Reddick suggests they give the case to fellow detective Tim Jablonski (Phil Granger).
 They leave after the coroner wishes Holder luck on his sergeant's exam.
 Jablonski agrees to take the case, although Holder is reluctant.
 He still needs to sign some paperwork.

 At a prison, the warden (Michael Kopsa) reads Ray Seward his death warrant for the murder of Seward's wife Trisha.
 Seward will be relocated to death row until his execution, which is supposed to occur in 30 days.
 Upon Seward's arrival, commanding officer Francis Becker briefs him on the rules as he is placed in his cell.
 Seward asks to see the prison chaplain (John R. Taylor), who later visits, and Seward lulls him into complacency before bashing the chaplain's head against the bars.
 A lawyer urges Seward to use his last appeal with the governor, but Seward asks for death by hanging.

 Sarah Linden now lives in Vashon, Washington and works for the Vashon Island Transportation Authority.
 At home, she gets an envelope mailed from the Department of Corrections but does not open it.
 She kisses coworker and new boyfriend Cody (Andrew Jenkins) before they go upstairs.